ARM Architecture (company)

 ARM Architecture or Ashton Raggatt McDougall is an architectural firm with offices in Melbourne, Sydney, and Adelaide, Australia.
-The firm was founded in Melbourne in 1988 by Stephen Ashton, Howard Raggatt, Ian McDougall.
+The firm was founded in Melbourne in 1988 by Stephen Ashton, Howard Raggatt, and Ian McDougall.

 Notable projects include the National Museum of Australia in Canberra, the Melbourne Recital Centre and Southbank Theatre in Melbourne, Perth Arena and the Marion Cultural Centre in Adelaide.

 Architectural style

-ARM is known for "architectural outspokenness".
-ARM is highly regarded for its heritage and renewal projects including the refurbishment of Hamer Hall at Arts Centre Melbourne, the redevelopment of the Shrine of Remembrance in Melbourne, RMIT Storey Hall and the redevelopment of Melbourne Central Shopping Centre.
+ARM has been described as practising "architectural outspokenness".
+The firm has undertaken a number of heritage and renewal projects, including the refurbishment of Hamer Hall at Arts Centre Melbourne, the redevelopment of the Shrine of Remembrance in Melbourne, RMIT Storey Hall, and the redevelopment of Melbourne Central Shopping Centre.
 ARM was also commissioned to prepare the masterplans for Melbourne Docklands, the Adelaide Festival Plaza Precinct, and Elizabeth Quay in Perth.
-Recent projects include the Perth Arena and Wanangkura Stadium in Port Hedland.
+Other projects include the Perth Arena and Wanangkura Stadium in Port Hedland.

-ARM is the only Australian firm to win the Australian Institute of Architects' Premier State Award seven times, most recently for the Geelong Library and Heritage Centre.
-Their design work has been featured on two Australian postage stamps.
+As of 2016, ARM was the only Australian firm to have won the Australian Institute of Architects' Premier State Award seven times, most recently for the Geelong Library and Heritage Centre.
+The firm's design work has been featured on two Australian postage stamps.